MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 - Longitude

-The following subgrids are also critical to the Field Service work order process and are highly recommended.
+The following subgrid is also critical to the Field Service work order process and should not be removed.

 - Bookable Resource Booking ("Bookings")
-- Service Tasks
-- Products

 #### Choose to remove price related fields if applicable